 A UPS store mailbox can be used as a business address as an actual street address.
 This is especially beneficial for online stores that may need to receive returned items at a particular address.

-In addition, individuals who do not want to give out their home address for security reasons when shopping online will also find a UPS mailbox extremely useful.
+In addition, individuals who do not want to give out their home addresses for security reasons when shopping online will also find a UPS mailbox extremely useful.

 Notwithstanding, a UPS store mailbox has many similarities with a post office address.
 When you sign up for a UPS store, you’ll still have a box space where your packages are received.
 However, it offers much more than you’ll ever get from a PO Box.